 Get your creative wheels turning with our piece Ideas for Making CBD-Infused Drinks & Cocktail Recipes.
 CBD oil can easily be added to coffee, smoothies, sparkling water . . . whatever your tastebuds and stomach desire.
 However, keep in mind, digesting the CBD rather than applying it under your tongue will result in a delayed activation and reduced potency.

 Gummies are another popular CBD-based product, but they are also ingestible and can include a high amount of sugar and other chemicals that lower the CBD’s beneficial impact on your body.
-To weigh the pros and cons, we suggest reading CBD Oil vs. Gummies - Which is Best For You.

 Be Weary of CBD That Tastes Rotten